 The spare parts business is struggling.
-By 2025, 8% of SKU’s will transition from conventional sourcing to on demand additive manufacturing.
-The global MRO market is estimated at $660 billion — impacting oil and gas, defense, energy and transportation industries.
-Those that do not embrace the next generation of industrialization will be left holding the keys to empty warehouses or witnessing a lack of utilization on outdated capital equipment.
+By 2025, 8% of SKU’s will transition from conventional sourcing to on-demand additive manufacturing.
+The global MRO market is estimated at $660 billion — impacting oil and gas, defense, energy, and transportation industries.
+Those that do not embrace the next generation of industrialization will be left holding the keys to empty warehouses or witnessing a lack of utilization of outdated capital equipment.
 These industries are notorious for having vast, complex supply chains, and the lack of information/data from the OEM’s tends to be problematic when it comes to quick production requirements.
 Simply put, many facilities are becoming more self-reliant and contemplating the next steps to take.
 Supply Chain Managers and Innovation Officers are asking, how do we prepare our facility to simultaneously meet the demands of our current clients and unlock the potential for future innovation?

 Most Recently in the MRO Market...

 According to a 2017 report done by Airbus, the MRO market is expected to double in the next 20 years.
 What is currently estimated to be a $60 billion industry in 2020 is projected to exceed $120 billion annually by 2040.
-This is predicated on numbers suggesting that air traffic will grow at 4.4% per year, resulting in over 40,000 aircrafts in the skies.
+This is predicated on numbers suggesting that air traffic will grow at 4.4% per year, resulting in over 40,000 aircraft in the skies.

 Total, French oil & gas company, shared their recent success with additive manufacturing and highlights design freedom as a major advantage.
 Total was able to limit drilling rig downtime by 3D printing repair parts locally and bypassing expensive logistics and shipping costs.
 In addition, the company expresses that there is a big opportunity for AM within their industry.
-Engineers are interested in building lighter weight replacement components that have the same structural integrity as traditional processes.
+Engineers are interested in building lighter-weight replacement components that have the same structural integrity as traditional processes.
 It’s worth mentioning that local production and less raw material waste benefits their carbon footprint reduction goals.

 The US Navy recently announced a 28-month plan to upgrade the Navy’s USS George H.W.
 Bush (CVN 77) aircraft carrier with 3D-printed parts.
 The goal is for the Navy to seamlessly replace broken parts and reduce the amount of time and money it traditionally takes to do so with conventional manufacturing.
-Typically, replacing parts would require a vessel to return to port, jeopardizing time, resources and the mission.
+Typically, replacing parts would require a vessel to return to port, jeopardizing time, resources, and the mission.

 In February 2020, Pratt & Whitney announced their first MRO application of additively manufactured aero-engine components.
 By enabling their engineering teams to think outside the box and identify alternative solutions, Pratt & Whitney is able to reduce dependency on conventional fabrication processes and fill any gaps within the supply chain.
-According to their representatives, this is a groundbreaking innovation that is part of a wider technology roadmap integrating additive manufacturing, artificial intelligence and robotics.
+According to their representatives, this is a groundbreaking innovation that is part of a wider technology roadmap integrating additive manufacturing, artificial intelligence, and robotics.

-The Maintenance, Repair and Overhaul (MRO) market is heavily weighted to those within the oil & gas, defense, aerospace and transportation industries.
+The Maintenance, Repair, and Overhaul (MRO) market is heavily weighted to those within the oil & gas, defense, aerospace, and transportation industries.
 In fact, these major industries rely on one another and tend to overlap when it comes to resources and supply chain partnerships.

 It began with 3D printing non-load bearing, thermoplastic components for cabin interiors, and is now transitioning to the production of impossible to produce metal parts that are lighter weight and cheaper.
 Impossible to produce is defined by replacement parts that are no longer available in the warehouse inventory, or whose tooling costs are too high to justify.
 Remember, the lifespan of an aircraft is thirty years, and the average cost of a Boeing 747 is approximately $418 million.

 Key Performance Indicators

 MRO supply chains are being tasked with finding alternative ways to produce parts that will lead to cost savings for themselves and their partners.
 As witnessed in the articles mentioned above, early adopters are making substantial changes in the way they do business — and if the supply chain cannot keep up, they will be left behind.

 If the turnover rate has shown any signs of decrease or inconsistency, it may be time to reevaluate.
 COVID-19 has certainly impacted these numbers, and it’s challenging to predict what this indicates for the future.
 One thing is for sure, the traditional warehouse is going to look very different.

 According to experts, lead times for some casting tools can take up to 20 months.
-This means one of two things; (1) that a train, industrial machine or oil rig is out of service for two years, or (2) the company needs to predict which components are going to fail and overcompensate the stockpile.
-It’s a lose-lose situation, and is likely to change in the future.
+This means one of two things; (1) that a train, industrial machine, or oil rig is out of service for two years, or (2) the company needs to predict which components are going to fail and overcompensate the stockpile.
+It’s a lose-lose situation and is likely to change in the future.

 What have you done for me lately?
 Competition is fueled by innovators and early adopters.
 There are too many options for new partnerships, therefore MRO facilities must identify new ways to create value for their clients.
-Additive manufacturing makes it quicker, easier and cheaper for customers to obtain parts.
+Additive manufacturing makes it quicker, easier, and cheaper for customers to obtain parts.

 Innovate or Die.
-Even the largest and most profitable companies are in jeopardy of failing if they do not invest for the future.
+Even the largest and most profitable companies are in jeopardy of failing if they do not invest in the future.
 Just ask Pan American World Airways (aka Pan Am).

 The Digital Warehouse

 In a recent article from Forbes, Sarah Goerhke explains, “validation through each step of this workflow requires careful examination and the establishment of new best practices to be instituted.”
-This includes considerations such as IP security, part performance, tooling flexibility and the ability to communicate production transparency data across an organization.
+This includes considerations such as IP security, part performance, tooling flexibility, and the ability to communicate production transparency data across an organization.

 Tackling specific challenges such as protecting IP, part certification, and data readiness with workflow software will result in tangible and intangible benefits to the organization.
 The ability to track and analyze real-time production data while ensuring part repeatability will eliminate mistakes immediately and save the facility time and money.

 Deutsche Bahn Railway Company

 Deutsche Bahn is operational in 130 countries and transports approximately 7 million passengers per day, making it the most profitable railway company on the planet.
-Sustaining their leadership position requires constant innovation that improves their ability to become more self reliant.
+Sustaining their leadership position requires constant innovation that improves their ability to become more self-reliant.
 With aging equipment and non-existent suppliers, Deutsche Bahn decided to use AM workflow software by 3YOURMIND to centralize their data and identify parts that would increase efficiency.

 We want to reduce downtime for our customers, keep all assets in operation, not standing in our maintenance facilities.
 And that is where AM can help us to achieve this goal.